abatilo/blog/about/index.md

 list out my tools on my [vimrc](https://github.com/abatilo/vimrc) repository.
 This repository has admittedly expanded to housing my dotfiles as well.

-If you've actually read my profile, and you'd like to talk, [click here to send me an email](mailto:aaronbatilo+blog@gmail.com)
-If you email me there, I promise that I'll respond in a timely manner.
+If you've actually read my profile, and you think I might be a fit for your company, you can [look at my resume](https://www.aaronbatilo.dev/resume) and [send me an email](mailto:aaronbatilo+blog@gmail.com).
+If you email me there, I'll commit to responding to you quickly.